In 2021, tuition for full-time students at New England College was $27,108 a year.

-If these numbers feel scary, remember, the advertized cost of tuition doesn't always give you all the info you need to know how much you will actually have to pay for college.
-Many students owe a lot less than the total tuition after grants, scholarships, and tuition discounts are awarded.
-Additionally, student loans can make theprice of collegefeel more doable until you're done with college.
+If this information makes going to college sound impossible, remember, the advertized cost of tuition does not always give you all the info you need to know how much you will actually have to pay for college.
+Many students pay way less than the sticker price after grants, scholarships, and tuition discounts kick in.
+Plus, student loans can make thecost of college feel more doable until after graduation.

-New England College is a private, nonprofit institution, which means it has the same tuition for students from New Hampshire as it does for residents from other states.
+New England College is a private, nonprofit institution, so it has the same tuition for residents of New Hampshire as it does for residents from other states.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Don't forget to confirm your state's rules for in-state residency.
-Every state has its own rules about what makes someone eligible for in-state tuition.
-The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be other criteria too, depending on where you live.
+Choosing a college where you are eligible for the reduced tuition offered to state residentscan drastically reduce the overall cost of college.
+Don't forget to verify your state's eligibility criteria for in-state residency.
+Each state has different requirements to qualify as in-state resident.
+Most states require students to have resided in the state for a certain period of time before qualifying.
+There may be additional requirements as well, depending on where you live.

 Explore other New Hampshire colleges